BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

     resume it after he joins back in.
 This way he will have to finish his conversation no matter what.
 You can modify the distance at which the conversation is automatically stopped / player is teleported back with `max_conversation_distance` option in "_config.yml_".
-6. `final_events` are events that will fire when the conversation ends, no matter how it ends (so you can create e.g. guards attacking the player if he tries to run).
-You can leave this option out if you don't need any final events.
+6. `final_actions` are actions that will fire when the conversation ends, no matter how it ends (so you can create e.g. guards attacking the player if he tries to run).
+You can leave this option out if you don't need any final actions.
 7. `conversationIO` optionally set the conversation style for this conversation.
 Multiple styles can be provided in acomma-separated list with the first valid one used.
 It's better to set this as a global config setting in "_config.yml_".